okta/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 > Note: If you would like to see the OpenID Connect specification, you can find it here: <https://openid.net/connect/>

-### Authentication API

-The Okta Authentication API controls access to the Okta API by creating and controlling Okta session tokens.
-Okta session tokens are one-time bearer tokens issued when the authentication transaction completes successfully.
-Session tokens may be redeemed for a session in Okta's Session API or converted to a session cookie.

-Session tokens are for use within Okta, while ID tokens, access tokens, and refresh tokens are for use when accessing third party resources, such as your application.

-## Which OAuth 2.0 Flow to use?
+## Choosing an OAuth 2.0 Flow

-Depending on what kind of OAuth client you are building, you will want to use a different OAuth flow.
+Depending on what kind of client you are building, you will want to use a different OAuth 2.0 flow.
 The flowchart below can quickly help you decide which flow to use.
 Further explanation about each flow is included below.

 {% img oauth_grant_flowchart.png alt:"OAuth Flow Diagram" width:"800px" %}

-(This is probably not the best way to render this diagram, but until the flow itself is approved I'll leave it in this format)

 <!-- Source for image.
 Generated using http://www.plantuml.com/plantuml/uml/